eliorby/train-ticket-graph-query-engine/README.md

   An unbounded traversal exposed over an API is itself a risky exposure, so the engine holds itself to the same standard.

-- All defaults are overridable per request and clamped server-side to hard ceilings.

 - When no filters are applied, no traversal runs, and all three fields are returned as `null` rather than echoing unused defaults.